bpfman/bpfman/bpfd-operator/README.md

 make run-on-kind
 ```

-**NOTE**
 The container images used for `bpfd`,`bpfd-agent`, and `bpfd-operator` can also be
-configured, by defualt local image builds will be used for the kind deployment.
+configured, by default local image builds will be used for the kind deployment.

 ```bash
 BPFD_IMG=<your/image/url> BPFD_AGENT_IMG=<your/image/url> BPFD_OPERATOR_IMG=<your/image/url> make run-on-kind